Bundesdruckerei-GmbH/python-project-kickstarter/README.md

 ## How to bootstrap a new project from this template

 Prerequisites:
-- You need to have access to the repository on gitlab and configure `git` in your shell to be able to as well.
+- You need to have access to the repository on Github and configure `git` in your shell to be able to as well.
 - You need to have [`copier`](https://copier.readthedocs.io/en/stable/#installation) installed.
 We recommend using `uv` for this, as you will need it when using the template anyway.
 If you don't have uv installed, see the [uv documentation](https://docs.astral.sh/uv/getting-started/installation/).